 Typically you want to follow a Growth Strategy portfolio while you are working and saving money.
-In this stage, you are more tolerant of volatility and you can easily weather market downturns while picking up stocks cheaply.
+In this stage, you should be more tolerant of volatility and you can easily weather market downturns while buying up stock-based ETFs cheaply.

 A Retirement Strategy is normally better when you are looking for tax efficient income and less volatility.